patrickstowell/PHY303-Lectures/_sources/phy303-unit5-collective-excited.md

 Note here we are talking of a permanent deformation in shape.
 Thanks to the charge distribution we thus expert to get a finite Electric Quadrupole Moment.
 In addition now however we also see possible rotation states as along certain axes (perpendicular to the axis we squashed our nucleus) the shape is not rotationally symmetric.
 Based on the nuclear shapes shown above you can imagine being able to rotate the nucleus rotating along two axes, either around the page, or out of the page.

-It turns out the Electric Quadrupole Moment of a deformed nucleus is directly related to the deformation of the nucleus itself.
+It turns out the **intrinsic** Electric Quadrupole Moment of a deformed nucleus is directly related to the deformation of the nucleus itself.
 It  is given by:

 $$
 Q_{0} = \frac{3}{\sqrt{5\pi}} R_{av}^{2} Z \beta (1+0.16\beta)